CZ-NIC/yangson/docs/parser.rst

       regular expression matches, the matched string is returned and :attr:`offset` is advanced past that string in the input text.

-      The *required* argument controls what happens if the regular expression doesn't match: if it is ``True``, then :exc:`UnexpectedInput` is raised, otherwise ``None`` is
+      The *required* flag controls what happens if the regular expression doesn't match: if it is ``True``, then :exc:`UnexpectedInput` is raised, otherwise ``None`` is
       returned.